 The official at the embassy was suspicious.
 It was supposed to be a simple matter.
 I needed more pages on my passport.
 All I had to do was to fill a form and submit it.
 It turned out that I had to go through an interview first.
 I was led into a room with a round table in the centre and asked to wait.
 A few minutes later a rather serious looking official came in and sat facing me.
 Without any introductions, he asked for my passport.
 He leafed through the pages.
 He was interested in knowing what I was doing in China.
 I told him I was visiting friends.
 Next, he wanted to know who my friends were.
-I told him about my friends - little Lynn from Guangzhou, Scam Nick and cute Gaojing from Shanghai and some other people I met on the trains in my travels.
-Satisfied that my friends were not from the Chinese secret service, he turned friendly and authorised my new passport.
+I told him about my friends - little Lynn from Guangzhou, scam Nick and Gaojing from Shanghai, and some other people I met on the trains in my travels.
+Perhaps satisfied that my friends were not from the Chinese secret service, he turned friendly and authorised my new passport.

 My passport featuring my clean-shaven chin.